anubhav-auth/CoinLog/README.md

 ### 💰 Income & Expenditure Overview
 - Easily view your total income and expenditures in one place.
-- Get insights on your financial health with dynamic charts.
+- Gain insights into your financial health with dynamic charts.

 ### 🏦 Pots Feature
 - Allocate money into different "pots" (like digital piggy banks) for specific goals or occasions.